-As a member of the efficacy team producing regulatory dossiers for Plant Protection Products, Dr. Watson produces overall summaries of efficacy data and provides technical input to key dossier sections.
-Before joining Exponent, Dr. Watson completed post-graduate studies in biotechnology, specifically plant epigenetics.
+As a member of the EU pesticide team within Exponent, Dr. Watson project manages regulatory dossiers for Plant Protection Products, produces overall summaries of supporting data and provides technical input to key dossier sections.
+Before joining Exponent, Dr. Watson completed his PhD in biotechnology, specifically plant epigenetics.
 Dr. Watson has particular expertise in DNA, RNA and protein analysis technologies.
-He has used RNA interference to modulate gene expression in crops and genome sequencing to define new bacterial strains.
-Previous projects exploited chemical modifications associated with DNA to introduce variation in plants.
-These projects were conducted in collaboration with a seed development company in The Netherlands.
+He has used RNA interference (RNAi) to modulate gene expression in crops and genome sequencing to define new bacterial strains.
+Other collaborations with international seed development companies exploited chemical modifications associated with DNA to introduce variation in plants.

 CREDENTIALS & PROFESSIONAL HONORS